opengeospatial/ogcapi-maps/README.md

 Examples:
 * A [OGC API maps and tiles OPF FULL example](standard/openapi/ogc-api-map-tiles-opf-xmp-full.yaml) that contains full example of server with some features and coverages that are served as maps and/or tiles.
 Normally it is too long to be analyzed.
 The following are more easy to understand.
-* A [OGC API OPF example for vector tiles](standard/openapi/ogc-api-tiles-opf-xmp-vt-more-1-collection.yaml) that describes a service that can serve only vector tiles of one or more collections.
+* A [OGC API OPF example for vector tiles](standard/openapi/ogc-api-tiles-opf-xmp-vt-more-1-collection.yaml) that describes a service that can serve only tiled features (vector tiles) of one or more collections.
-* A [OGC API OPF example for vector tiles](standard/openapi/ogc-api-map-tiles-opf-xmp-mt-more-1-collection.yaml) that describes a service that can serve only map (raster) tiles of one or more collections.
+* A [OGC API OPF example for tiled map](standard/openapi/ogc-api-map-tiles-opf-xmp-mt-more-1-collection.yaml) that describes a service that can serve only map (raster) tiles of one or more collections.
-* A [OGC API OPF example for vector tiles](standard/openapi/ogc-api-maps-opf-xmp-ore-1-collection.yaml) that describes a service that can serve only maps of one or more collections.
+* A [OGC API OPF example for maps](standard/openapi/ogc-api-maps-opf-xmp-ore-1-collection.yaml) that describes a service that can serve only maps of one or more collections.
+* A [OGC API OPF example for tiled coverages](standard/openapi/ogc-api-tiles-opf-xmp-vt-more-1-collection.yaml) that describes a service that can serve tiled coverages of one or more collections.
+This example was not initially needed by the sponsors but is motivated by the elevation map in a GeoPackage example.

 Libraries:
 * A [OGC API common DOMAIN document](standard/openapi/ogc-api-common.yaml).
 It contains fragments that can be reference in api document instances or other domain document.
 It could become part of a future OGC API common standard additional material.
 * A [OGC API maps DOMAIN document](standard/openapi/ogc-api-maps.yaml).
 It contains fragments that can be reference in api document instances or other domain document.
 It could become part of a future OGC API maps standard additional material.
-* A [OGC API maps DOMAIN document](standard/openapi/ogc-api-tiles.yaml).
+* A [OGC API tiles DOMAIN document](standard/openapi/ogc-api-tiles.yaml).
 It contains fragments that can be reference in api document instances or other domain document.
 It could become part of a future OGC API tiles standard additional material.
-* A [OGC API maps DOMAIN document](standard/openapi/ogc-api-map-tiles.yaml).
+* A [OGC API maps and tiles DOMAIN document](standard/openapi/ogc-api-map-tiles.yaml).
 It contains fragments that can be reference in api document instances or other domain document.
 It will be included by OGC API maps standard and tiles standard.

 ## Overview